nitvishnoi/FCND-Motion-Planning/README.md

    ##### 7.6.1.3  : Cull waypoints - To eliminate unnecessary waypoints in path

    By the help of the Collinearty Check Method [Lecter_6], unnecessary waypoints in path is to eliminate.
-   Breifly, three points p_1, p_2p,p_3 to be collinear, the determinant of the matrix that includes the coordinates of these three points as rows must be equal to zero in three dimension ( necessary but not sufficient) Detail.
    However in two dimension,z coordinate simply set to 1 and the determinant being equal to zero indicates that the area of the triangle is zero.
    It is a sufficient condition for collinearity.